 How is the evidence and progress guiding decision-makers?

-Presenting recommendations of the EU expert group, Barbara Stüwe-Eßl was clear that the arts can help reduce medication use, a key point of my own presentation – and an aim of Greater Manchester’s Arts and Mental Health Innovation Programme.
+Presenting recommendations of the EU expert group, Barbara Stüwe-Eßl was clear that the arts can help reduce medication use, a key point of my own presentation – and an aim of Greater Manchester’s Arts, Culture and Mental Health Programme.
 Barbara reminded us of significant savings related to prevention of years lost to disability: numerous well-designed studies have shown that participatory arts (for example, dance classes, and singing) can help manage increasing complexities in the aging population, and chronic conditions for which there are no cures.

 The arts can be helpful in: